 But Marc believed in his idea as the Internet hadn’t developed yet.
-And those who had an internet connection might have faced a lot of issues downloading movies.
+And those who had an internet connection might have faced many issues downloading movies.

 The key idea here is:

-If you have data and the facts, then regardless of what anyone says, proceed.
+If you have data and the facts, proceed regardless of what anyone says.

-The author says that nobody really knows anything about the future.
+The author says that nobody knows anything about the future.

 Yes, we all do share opinions.
 But we can’t guarantee anything.